Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 concept = /brain|mind|mental|thought|intelligence|free will|../
 i can sleightly control your concept; iff i push you, i force an experience; iff i speak, i force words into your ears; iff you read this, i /nlp|program|hack|crack|pwn|own|../ you;.. conceptual /magic|math|../ v dre amma gic v /placebo|coin see, dense|../ v..

+fritz the cat is like appleby in yes minister; now it's my favourite movie